Corporate Governance

 Unitika’s Basic Policy for Internal Control (Item Headings)

-1. Organization to ensure that the execution of job duties by directors and employees complies with all applicable legislation and the Articles of Incorporationn
+1. Organization to ensure that the execution of job duties by directors and employees complies with all applicable legislation and the Articles of Incorporation

 2. Items pertaining to saving/managing information on directors’ execution of job duties